 How do babies develop new motor skills and how are these linked to early cognition?

 Generally, my research focuses on sensorimotor and cognitive development from infancy to childhood.
-I am particularly interested in how young infants develop new motor skills, such as reaching and grasping, and how these skills relate to later cognitive development.
+I am particularly interested in how babies come to develop new motor skills, such as reaching, and how these skills relate to later cognitive development.
 Here, I focus on the development of early executive functions (working memory and inhibitory control).
-This interest started during my doctoral work with Gustaf Gredebäck and Claes von Hofsten.
-Another core interest of mine is to better understand the interplay of feed-forward and adjustment elements in infants reaching movements and to find good ways to model reaching actions as part of larger action sequences.
-Furthermore, I am interested in children’s perception and knowledge of their bodies and what role movement plays in informing children about their bodily self.
-In my recent postdoc with Dorothy Cowie at Durham University (UK), I investigated how children combine tactile, proprioceptive and visual information to locate their hands in space.
+The interest in the links between the body, its movements, and cognition started during my doctoral work with Gustaf Gredebäck and Claes von Hofsten.
+For this work was I awarded with the Benzelius Prize.

 Theory-wise, I am passionate about embodied cognitive science, dynamic systems approaches, and active/direct perception perspectives.
 In my behavioural experiments, I mostly use motion-tracking techniques (Qualisys, Vicon, Ascension).
 Besides this, I have experience with ERP/EEG (BrainProducts, EGI), psychophysiological methods (Biopac), and Virtual Reality (Oculus).